khorramk/mws-restaurant-stage-1/README.md

 ## Leaflet.js and Mapbox:

 This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
-You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
+You need to replace `pk.eyJ1Ijoia2hvcnJhbSIsImEiOiJjamsyZXQyeWQwcGJwM2ptdDhndnNxZ3dsIn0.cAdkhMm3Xg9_3b2obaokMA` with a token from [Mapbox](https://www.mapbox.com/).
 Mapbox is free to use, and does not require any payment information.

 ### Note about ES6

 Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
 As much as possible, try to maintain use of ES6 in any additional JavaScript you write.

+##dependencies

+# running the app on server

+this app is mainly supported on node.js you can use ```npm install http-server -g``` to install the server for more info you can check [server-package in npm](https://www.npmjs.com/package/http-server).